staltz/cycle-onionify/README.md

 **Fractal, like most Cycle.js apps should be.** Unlike Redux, there is no *global entity* in the onion state architecture, except for the usage of the `onionify` function itself, which is one line of code.
 The onion state architecture is similar to the Elm architecture in this regard, where any component is written in the same way without expecting any global entity to exist.
 As a result, you gain reusability: you can take any component and run it anywhere else because it's not tied to any global entity.
 You can reuse the component in another Cycle.js onionified app, or you can run the component in isolation for testing purposes without having to mock any external dependency for state management (such as a Flux Dispatcher).

-**Does not require IDs to manage a list of components.** In Redux, Elm arch, traditional Cycle.js, and [Stanga](https://github.com/milankinen/stanga), to manage a collection of components (such as a dynamic to-do list), you need to issue unique IDs and manage them when reducers need to update a particular entry.
-In [Redux TodoMVC](https://github.com/reactjs/redux/blob/055f0058931465af6f96213a99461fc852f83c61/examples/todomvc/src/reducers/todos.js#L16), this is `id: state.reduce((maxId, todo) => Math.max(todo.id, maxId), -1) + 1,` and in [Elm TodoMVC](https://github.com/evancz/elm-todomvc/blob/11fc6bef5f53ebd062caf9b6ce7b95e84634e9a5/Todo.elm#L129), this is `{ model | uid = model.uid + 1}`.
-In onionify, to manage arrays in the state tree you do not need ID numbers at all.
-For instance, a to-do entry component can delete itself from the list using a reducer that returns undefined as the new state.
-See the source code for [TodoMVC Cycle.js onionified](https://github.com/cyclejs/todomvc-cycle/tree/onionify/src).

 # How to use onionify

 ### How to set up